 Declaring that racism doesn’t exist only worsens the problem.
 The United States has a history of several hundred years’ worth of oppression and death due to ongoing systemic racism.
 Robert O’Brien’s words are outrageous, arrogant, infuriating.
 More to the point, his aggressive refusal to acknowledge racism is an act of aggressive racism.

 Around five decades ago, a 10-year-old child caught the essence of racism in a stunning piece of artwork.
 In case anyone is misreading my message as being that all white people are bad, here’s a quick fact check — Stevie was white.
 In my own way, with my own style, from my deepest self — I’m going to follow Stevie’s lead.
 I hope you’ll join me.

 RIP George Floyd, Ahmaud Arbery, Breonna Taylor…

 Amy Kaufman Burk is a therapist-turned-author in Chapel Hill, North Carolina.
 Amy’s first novel, Hollywood High: Achieve The Honorable, follows Caroline Black through tenth grade, in a school with over forty languages spoken among the students.
-The story deals with homophobic bullying, racial and economic diversity, and the power of friendship.
+The story deals with homophobic bullying, racial and economic diversity, the power of friendship — and was written in gratitude to Hollywood High School with its commitment to diversity, equity and inclusion.
 Amy’s second novel, Tightwire, follows a fictional psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
-This novel was written in support of same-sex parents, to fight the stigma of mental issues, and with deep respect for the human capacity to heal.
+This novel was written to fight the stigma of mental issues, and with deep respect for the human capacity to heal.